 Move over Fourth of July.
 For many Black families, there’s an Independence Day that is much more important: Juneteenth or “Emancipation Day.”
 First celebrated on June 19, 1866, Juneteenth commemorates the end of slavery in the United States.
 It marks the day the last enslaved people in Galveston, Texas, learned they were free; nearly two years after the Emancipation Proclamation was signed.
-Though the holiday has always held importance for Black people, it has become increasingly well-known in non-BIPOC communities in recent years, as activists and major news outlets argue that it should become a national holiday.
+Though the holiday has always held importance for Black people, it has become increasingly well-known in non-BIPOC communities in recent years, and in 2021 it became a federal holiday in the United States.

 Whether you’re looking to add new resources to your annual celebration or just learning about the holiday for the first time, here are six books for kids to learn about and celebrate Juneteenth.

 “All Different Now: Juneteenth, the First Day of Freedom” by Angela Johnson, illustrated by E.B.
 Lewis

 This beautifully illustrated all-ages picture book is simple but powerful.
 Narrated by a young enslaved girl, it takes readers back to the first Juneteenth celebration.
 At the end of the book, you’ll find a more detailed historical timeline of Juneteenth as well as more information about the Emancipation Proclamation and Emancipation Day.
 Age range: 5–9

 “Juneteenth for Mazie” by Floyd Cooper